film noir

 Characteristics of the Film Noir

 At its core, film noir is defined by its distinctive visual and thematic elements.
-The visual style of noir is characterized by low-key lighting, creating high contrast between light and shadow.
+The visual style is characterized by low-key lighting, creating high contrast between light and shadow.
 This chiaroscuro effect, combined with the frequent use of oblique angles and deep focus, enhances the sense of mystery and tension.
 Urban settings, often depicted at night with rain-soaked streets and neon lights, are common backdrops, adding to the atmospheric mood.

 The Big Sleep (1946) by Howard Hawks